Built by physicians · Developed and hosted in Canada

 If your phone is lost or stolen, sign in on a new device — the previous session is automatically revoked and all local data on the old device is wiped.
 No IT department needed.

-Content is never accessible to EMMS.
-End-to-end encryption means we can't read it, can't share it, and can't be compelled to produce it.
 Zero-knowledge architecture.
+Content is encrypted on your device before it leaves.
+We can't read it, can't share it, and can't be compelled to produce content we don't hold.

 Simple, transparent pricing